-Ardelyx, Inc. ("Company," "we," "us" or "our") is a biopharmaceutical company founded with a mission to discover, develop and commercialize innovative first-in-class medicines that meet significant unmet medical needs.
-We developed a unique and innovative platform that enabled the discovery of new biological mechanisms and pathways to develop potent, and efficacious therapies that minimize the side effects and drug-drug interactions frequently encountered with traditional, systemically absorbed medicines.
-The first molecule we discovered and developed was tenapanor, a targeted, first-in-class, oral, small molecule therapy.
-Tenapanor, branded as IBSRELA, is approved in the U.S. for the treatment of adults with irritable bowel syndrome with constipation ("IBS-C").
-Tenapanor is in development for the control of serum phosphorus in adult patients with chronic kidney disease ("CKD") on dialysis under the brand name XPHOZAH.
+Ardelyx, Inc. (Company, we, us or our) is a biopharmaceutical company founded with a mission to discover, develop and commercialize innovative, first-in-class medicines that meet significant unmet medical needs.
+We developed a unique and innovative platform that enabled the discovery of new biological mechanisms and pathways to develop potent and efficacious therapies that minimize the side effects and drug-drug interactions frequently encountered with traditional, systemically absorbed medicines.
+The first molecule we discovered and developed was tenapanor, a minimally absorbed, first-in-class, oral, small molecule therapy.
+Tenapanor, branded as IBSRELA[®], is approved in the U.S. for the treatment of adults with irritable bowel syndrome with constipation (IBS-C).
+Tenapanor, branded as XPHOZAH[®], was approved by the U.S. Food and Drug Administration (U.S. FDA) on October 17, 2023, to reduce serum phosphorus in adults with chronic kidney disease (CKD) on dialysis as add-on therapy in patients who have an inadequate response to phosphate binders or who are intolerant of any dose of phosphate binder therapy.
 We also have a development stage asset, RDX013 for adult patients with CKD and/or heart failure with hyperkalemia, or elevated serum potassium, and a discovery phase asset, RDX020 for adult patients with metabolic acidosis, a serious electrolyte disorder, in patients with CKD.